Understanding Minimally Invasive Spine Surgery (MISS)

 Risks of minimally invasive spine surgery

 Every surgery has risks.
-The risks of minimally invasive spine surgery include:
+The risks of this surgery include:

 Pain at the graft site